jaisor/LEDCell/README.md

 The LEDs are powered directly by the USB 5V and proper 1A+ USB adapter should be able adequate unless burning all LEDs at max-white continuously, which will cause overheat issues as well.

+Once all is ready and tested, I used some E6000 glue to secure the controller and LEDs, but other adhesives or mouting tapes might work.

 ![Wiring](/pics/Wires.jpg)
 ![Plugged In](/pics/On.jpg)